CumulusNetworks/docs/content/cumulus-netq-40/Get-Started/NetQ-Basics/DC-Deploy-Arch.md

 The physical *network* hardware includes:

-- **Spine** switches: where data is aggregated and distributed ; also known as an aggregation switch, end-of-row (EOR) switch or distribution switch
+- **Spine** switches: where data is aggregated and distributed; also known as an aggregation switch, end-of-row (EOR) switch or distribution switch
 - **Leaf** switches: where servers connect to the network; also known as a Top of Rack (TOR) or access switch
 - **Server** hosts: where applications are hosted and data served to the user through the network
 - **Exit** switch: where connections to outside the data center occur; also known as Border Leaf or Service Leaf